-The All Saints’ Chorister Program provides youth with a musical education which includes music theory, music history, and vocal training.
-IN addition, choristers learn about the liturgy and history of the church.
+The All Saints’ Chorister Program provides youth with a supreme musical education which includes music theory, vocal training, sight singing, and ear training.
+In addition, they learn skills that last a lifetime: citizenship, leadership, focus, team- work, patience, and self-discipline.
 While all choristers and their families are welcomed and encouraged to participate fully in the life of All Saints’ parish, church membership is not required, nor do you have to be an Episcopalian.

 Frequently Asked Questions

 Who can join?
 Any child in grades 4-12.